brianmaierjr/long-haul/pages/ml.md

     - free lecture videos of [Stanford University](http://cs231n.stanford.edu/)
     - courses at [FHNW](https://www.fhnw.ch/) where I am earning my master's degree with a focus on ML

     I summarized what I have learned in my own words and have decided to put it online for you to read.
-I divided the content into the following topics:
+I distinguish the following topics (roughly following Andrew Ng's courses on [Machine Learning](https://www.coursera.org/learn/machine-learning)/[Deep Learning](https://www.coursera.org/specializations/deep-learning) on Coursera):

 permalink: /ml
 toc: true